quinnoshea/cert-spreader/TESTING.md

 ## Overview

-Comprehensive testing framework for validating the Certificate Spreader enterprise SSL certificate deployment platform.
+Testing framework for validating the Certificate Spreader SSL certificate deployment tool.
 This guide covers testing methodologies, environments, and procedures for both Bash and Python implementations.

 ---